FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 The crossover frequency has been defined to 700Hz by default.

 The dependencies mentioned in the VBAP section also apply to Dual Band Vector Based Panning.

 ## Layer based amplitude panning (LBAP)

 Layer based amplitude panning could be thought as multiple 2D VBAP layers.
 The speaker setup is split into several layers, depending on the speaker elevation.
-The panning used between speakers on the same layer is the VBAP2D.
+The panning used between speakers on the same layer is the VBAP 2D.
 Between these layers, a crossfade is applied between the two nearest layers.

-The difference between VBAP3D and LBAP is the number of speakers which will be actived between the layers: 3 in VBAP versus 4 in LBAP.
+The difference between VBAP 3D and LBAP is the number of speakers which will be actived between the layers: 3 in VBAP versus 4 in LBAP.

 ## Distance Base Angular panning (DBAP)